How to Make a Fabric Pumpkin with Old Cotton Flannel

 – Some regular thread in a colour that matches the flannel, and a sewing needle.

-– A thin branch or a cinnamon stick.
+– A section of thin branch or a cinnamon stick.

 How to make it :

 ↑ (1) Cut your fabric tube, from either the sleeve or leg, that’s about an inch longer than it is wide.
 Don’t include any hem part from the original garment, so cut that part off first.
 It doesn’t matter if the tube is tapered.
 Iron the fabric if it’s overly wrinkled.

 (2) Thread your sewing needle with TWO pieces of thread that are at least twice as long as the width or your fabric tube, plus an inch or two. (you want a strong double thread so it doesn’t break when you pull on it later).

-↑ (3) Turn your fabric tube inside out and do a running stitch about 1/3 of an inch from the bottom edge.
+↑ (3) Turn your fabric tube inside out and do a running stitch about 1/2 an inch from the bottom edge.
 If your tube is tapered, choose the wider end to work on first.
 It will become the bottom of your pumpkin.
 Make sure the end of the thread doesn’t get pulled along, through the fabric, as you’ll be using the tail to tie a knot in the next step.

 ↑ (4) Pull to gather the fabric, and close the end as tightly as you can.
 Cut off your needle and tie a good knot using both ends of the thread.